lc00/wiki-experiment/Learning-Agile.md

 * What kinds of waste does the team have?
 * Gently work with managers to recognize their own magical thinking- don't create friction between the team and the company
 * Separate the idea of the process from the people working on it
+* Kanban starts with lean thinking
+* The biggest barrier to adopting kanban is understanding that it's not a project management tool, it's a system for process improvement
+* Help teams understand and visualize their options vs. their commitments
+* The primary job of an agile coach is helping individuals overcome fear and hatred of change by adopting an agile mindset
+* Don't let scrum masters assign work to people
+* People will naturally gravitate to the part of the change that feels familiar- don't let them!
+* Remember that everyone was good at their job until you showed up
+* Disillusionment comes from doing the same thing and slapping agile terms on it
+* Spend some time assessing where everyone is at on the shu-ha-ri of agile adoption
+* Beginners need to start with unambiguous rules

+### Warning Signs that the Team Is Having Trouble With Change

+> "We already build software well.
+Why change?"

+It's a reasonable question.
+Stay positive about the work they've done, and look for areas you can improve.

+> "Agile is risky"

+It feels that way because problems are so immediately apparrent and you can CYA.
+Keep people feeling safe.

+> "That practice isn't going to work for me"

+Start where they're comfortable, guide them to the practices slowly.

+> "Agile doesn't work in our industry"

+They're used to having the comfort of big plans, especially PMs and architects.
+Deciding at the last moment sounds scary, but they also don't have to own the decisions alone and will have more information.

+> "This is the same thing we do but with a different name"

+This means the person has never seen real agile before.
+Help illustrate the differences.

 ### Barriers to Scrum